Mixie-12/Pop-Os-Bluetooth-Fixes/README.md

 # Pop-Os-general-Fixes
 Things to do before using the OS.
-For a user friendly distro, it sure needs some tweaking
+Give  a stare if it helped :)

 ## Enable bluetooth stuff:
 1. Edit file